-Negative points
+❖ Negative points

-- The factory system contributed to the growth of urban areas, as large numbers of workers migrated into the cities in search of employment in the factories. - Child labor had existed before the Industrial Revolution, but with the increase in population and education it became more visible.
+- Industrialization led to the creation of the factory. - The factory system contributed to the growth of urban areas, as large numbers of workers migrated into the cities in search of employment in the factories. - Child labor had existed before the Industrial Revolution, but with the increase in population and education it became more visible.
 Many children were forced to work in relatively bad conditions for much lower pay than their elders.